-I travelled to Reims by train as a guest of Voyages-SNCF.
+I travelled to Reims by train.
 The rail journey by Eurostar between London St Pancras and Paris Gare du Nord took just over 2.5 hours.
 The onward journey, from Paris Gare de l’Est to Reims, took 48 minutes.

 Staying in Reims

 I stayed at the Holiday Inn Reims – City Centre (46 Rue Buirette, 51100 Reims; tel. +33 (0)3 2678 9999) a four-star hotel within a 10-minute walk of both the railways station and Reims Cathedral, the medieval place of worship used for the coronation of 25 French kings.

 If you want to stock up on Champagne pop into Cave des Sacres (7 Place du Cardinal Luçon, 51100 Reims).
 The champagne store stocks bottles from dozens of the region’s Champagne Houses.
 When I stopped by the member of staff on duty proved very helpful, and was able to suggest Champagnes in a variety of styles.